 Only a couple of decades ago, people wouldn’t even consider getting reservations for Oktoberfest tents.
 As the importance of the Oktoberfest tents has grown significantly starting in the 80s, reservations have become one of the most discussed topics.
-On the one hand, they release you from the sometimes cumbersome search for free seats, on the other hand, they guarantee admission to your tent on a Friday night or Saturday, when tents may close to avoid overcrowding.
-And all that in general for free - only some vouchers for beer and food have to be bought beforehand.
+On the one hand, they release you from the sometimes cumbersome search for free seats; on the other hand, they guarantee admission to your tent on a Friday night or Saturday, when tents may close to avoid overcrowding.
+And all that in general for free – only some vouchers for beer and food have to be bought beforehand.
 By the way, apart from reservations, you don't need to buy vouchers at all – you just pay cash in the tent for what you consume.

 So, let’s better reserve for a Saturday?
-If it only was that easy… Actually valuable reservations – for evenings and weekends are usually not publicly available as they are exclusively offered to returning guests.
+If it only was that easy… Actually valuable reservations – for evenings and weekends – are usually not publicly available as they are exclusively offered to returning guests.
 On weekends, even lunchtime reservations are often not available to new customers.
 As it's not equally hopeless for all tents, we collected our experience from the past year about the odds of getting valuable reservations for each Oktoberfest tent.

 Foreigners like to overestimate the importance of reservations.
 Therefore, we want to make it absolutely clear that you don’t need reservations to visit the Oktoberfest and its tents.
 Except for two, all the big tents are obliged to offer significant reservation free areas.
 Also, there are no tickets.

 How can I reserve for Oktoberfest tents?

 To acquire a valuable evening or weekend reservation, those are in our opinion the best options you have:

 When valuable reservation slots become available, you need to be fast.
 Therefore, subscribe to our free reservation alarm to learn about them as quickly as possible.

 We offer the only overview over available and valuable Oktoberfest reservations.